Is the Georgetown Pre-College Online Program Worth It? An Honest Review

 2. Will a Georgetown pre-college course help my student’s college application?

-3. Can I earn college credit through the Georgetown Pre-College Online Program?
+3. Can I earn college credit through the program, and will it transfer?

-Yes.
-Georgetown offers college credit courses in select subjects, including Biology, Business of Sports, Creative Writing, Cybersecurity, International Relations, Law, Marketing, and Psychology, as well as credit-bearing research projects in Finance and Medicine.
-Each credit course awards three Georgetown University college credits upon successful completion, reflected on a formal Georgetown transcript.
-These credits are generally transferable to other universities, though students should verify transfer policies with their intended institution.
+Yes to the first question.
+College credit courses are available in Biology, Business of Sports, Creative Writing, Cybersecurity, International Relations, Law, Marketing, and Psychology, plus credit-bearing research projects in Finance and Medicine.
+Each awards three Georgetown University credits on a formal transcript.

-4. How does the Georgetown Pre-College Online Program compare to on-campus summer programs?
+4. How does the online program compare to on-campus summer programs?

-Enrichment courses require approximately 20–30 hours of instruction and activities, distributed across the length of the course.
-A one-week course requires roughly 20–30 hours in a single week.
-A two-week course requires about 10–15 hours per week.
-A four-week course requires approximately 5–7 hours per week.
-College credit courses are more intensive, requiring approximately 128 hours of instruction and coursework over 6, 8, or 12 weeks.
-All courses are fully asynchronous with no live sessions, so students can complete work on their own schedule within the course window.
+Enrichment courses require approximately 20–30 hours total — roughly 20–30 hours in one week for the one-week format, 10–15 hours per week for the two-week format, and 5–7 hours per week for the four-week format.
+College credit courses require approximately 128 hours of instruction and coursework over 6, 8, or 12 weeks.
+All courses are fully asynchronous, so students set their own schedule within the course window.

 6. Can my student take more than one course?

-Yes, and many students do.
-The asynchronous format and year-round availability make it feasible to take multiple courses across different sessions.
-Georgetown also offers bundle pricing for students who want to take more than one course, which can reduce the per-course cost.
-Taking multiple courses in related fields, such as Medicine, Surgery, and Medical Research, can be a particularly effective strategy for building a cohesive academic narrative for college applications.
+Yes, and many do.
+The asynchronous format and year-round availability make it feasible to stack multiple courses across different sessions.
+Bundle pricing reduces the per-course cost for students committing to more than one.
+Taking multiple courses in related fields can build a cohesive academic narrative for college applications.

 Yes.
-Georgetown offers need-based scholarships for students who demonstrate high potential and an inability to pay the full tuition.
-Students can apply for scholarship consideration during or after the standard application process.
-Families with financial concerns are encouraged to apply.
-The scholarship process is designed to make the program accessible to qualified students regardless of their family’s financial situation.
+Need-based scholarships are available for students who demonstrate financial need.
+Families with financial concerns should apply — the scholarship process is designed to make the program accessible to qualified students regardless of financial situation.